This may sound crazy. Calendar management is just as important as nutrition and exercise to feel as good as you possibly can.

 - Distractions: Social media, news, idle gossip, or constant interruptions can make it hard to focus and stay on track.
 We are connected by technology 24/7.
 Phones, emails, you name it – we’re on it.
 It can be hard to focus when we are constantly hearing new emails in the inbox, phones going off, or just the “noise” in our head of thinking, planning, fretting, and problem-solving.
 This results in short and simple tasks taking much longer than anticipated, dwindling down the already-limited time we have for ourselves and our self-care.
 Focusing on the task at hand will ensure we stay on schedule, remain productive throughout the day, and have more time for ourselves, what we value, and our wellness.

 Do any of these three “schedule stealers” sound familiar?
 Don’t worry if they do, I was there once too!

 If your calendar feels out of control and is a large source of stress in your life, I suggest starting small.
 Don’t be afraid to say “no”, schedule small breaks into your days, and limit those distractions which will only result in LESS time for yourself.

 Are you struggling to feel good in your body and looking for answers to your questions about perimenopause and menopause?
 I have created an online course to help women THRIVE during midlife.
-Be one of the first to get access to my 5-module course, coming this fall, that teaches the importance of holistic wellness and lays out core strategies to help you MASTER Menopause NOW!
+Access my 5-module course that teaches the importance of holistic wellness and lays out core strategies to help you MASTER Menopause NOW!